SpectroCoin/Drupal-Bitcoin-Payment-Gateway-Module/README.md

 This major update introduces several improvements, including enhanced security, updated coding standards, and a streamlined integration process. **Important:** Users must generate new API credentials (Client ID and Client Secret) in their SpectroCoin account settings to continue using the plugin.
 The previous private key and merchant ID functionality have been deprecated.

-_Updated_: Order creation API endpoint has been updated for enhanced performance and security.
+_Updated_ Order creation API endpoint has been updated for enhanced performance and security.

-_Removed_: Private key functionality and merchant ID requirement have been removed to streamline integration.
+_Removed_ Private key functionality and merchant ID requirement have been removed to streamline integration.

-_Added_: OAuth functionality introduced for authentication, requiring Client ID and Client Secret for secure API access.
+_Added_ OAuth functionality introduced for authentication, requiring Client ID and Client Secret for secure API access.

-_Added_: API error logging and message displaying in order creation process.
+_Added_ API error logging and message displaying in order creation process.

-_Migrated_: Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
+_Migrated_ Since HTTPful is no longer maintained, we migrated to GuzzleHttp.
 In this case /vendor directory was added which contains GuzzleHttp dependencies.

-_Reworked_: SpectroCoin callback handling was reworked.
+_Reworked_ SpectroCoin callback handling was reworked.
 Added appropriate callback routing for success, fail and callback.

 _Updated_ Class and some method names have been updated based on PSR-12 standards.